-My goal is always trying to help a person find a sustainable set of practices.
-So the key to a long-term Taoist practice is not about focus, it’s about living.
+My goal is always to try to help a person find a sustainable set of practices.
+So the key to a long-term Taoist practice is not about focus; it’s about living.
 Very similar to jogging when one lets go of actually running to instead give in to the movement, to run the distance.
-Then in time a person also discovers to relax and just take it all in, to watch life, to watch the run through the trail.
+Then, in time, a person relaxes and takes it all in as they live life fully on their own terms.

 People want shortcuts.

-Taoism does teach many shortcuts, but the shortcuts aren’t one of time, they are of perception.
+Taoism does teach many shortcuts, but the shortcuts aren’t one of time but are all about perception.
 Taoism provides the tools of acceptance, so it’s possible to settle down and enjoy the run.

 Taoism shows a person to take care of mind, body, and spirit, so it’s possible to run the distance.
 Remember to include all three aspects of mind, body, and spirit in any practice.
 I see mismatched effects cause problems all the time in Yoga.
-Yoga is a practice which has been developed in large part to aid in the shaping of a person’s empty space.
+Yoga is a practice that has been developed largely to aid in shaping a person’s empty space.
 So it’s strange to watch how some people concentrate only on the physical part of the practice.
-Yoga is a powerful practice, and sometimes I have watched people not balance the physical practice with a measure of spiritual practice: such an unbalance practice can warp one’s empty-space that then warps their body.
+Yoga is a powerful practice, and sometimes I have watched people not balance the physical practice with a measure of spiritual practice: such an unbalance practice can warp one’s empty space that also warps their body.
 It’s similar to watching a steel Submarine bending and tearing itself apart when diving too deeply under the water.
 The spiritual part of the practice is an important counter pressure to protect one from hurting the body from the bends.

 Taoism is never boring; it’s your life.